zegameiro/IES_MySweetHome_G2/README.md

 Then, simply navigate to localhost:3000 to access the front-end application.

+## Docker implemetation
-The project will run in a 4 container setup:
+The project will run in a 4 container setup, all connected via a predefined set of ports and all managed by a single docker compose implementation.
+The containers used are as follows:

-- RabbitMQ container ( message broker ) .
-Runs on port 5672 and 15672
+- Message Broker container: RabbitMQ runs on ports 5672 and 15672

-- MongoDB container ( database ) .
-Runs on port 27017
+- Database container: MongoDB runs on port 27017;

-- Backend container ( spring boot api + sensors ) .
-Runs on port 8080
+- Backend container: The Spring Boot API runs on port 8080 along with some default sensors;

-- Frontend container ( React + Vite ) .
-Runs on port 3000
+- Frontend container: React + Vite runs on port 3000 and the NGINX server proxy runs on port 80;

 ## Bookmarks